This is a work in progress, please be patient.

 Common units include chest freezers, upright freezers, upright refrigerators, dorm fridges, etc. Anything meant for freezing food will require an external temperature controller such as our Inkbird ITC-308.
 You can even buy a regular used fridge on craigslist and use it for a keg or two as well as other packaged drinks without even needing an external temp controller.
 The form factor only really comes into play if you are placing it into a somewhat decor-sensitive living space.

-For the most part, you'll be deciding between a 5 or 20 pound tank as they are the most common and easy to swap for full ones as needed.
+For the most part, you'll be deciding between a 5 or 20 pound CO2 tank as they are the most common and easy to swap for full ones as needed.
 Pros and Cons?
 The 5 pound tank is more portable should you decide to take your kegs outside of the house.
-20s are about the same size as a 5 gallon corny keg (or sixtel) but the tank cost is only twice that of the 5 and the refills are only 50% more than the 5.
+20s are about the same size as a 5 gallon corny keg (or sixtel) but the tank cost is only twice that of the 5 and the refills are only 40% more than the 5.
 On average, expect to carbonate and dispense about 5 gallons of beer per pound of CO2 allowing for some waste.
-Simple math says a 20 pound tank will run about 20 5-gallon kegs before needing refilling.
+Simple math says a 20 pound tank will run about 20 5-gallon kegs before needing refilling but your mileage may vary depending on how much purging or leaks you have.